Friday, June 04, 2004

 4O my beloved, you are as beautiful as the lovely town of Tirzah.
 Yes, as beautiful as Jerusalem!
 You are as majestic as an army with banners!
 5Look away, for your eyes overcome me!
 Your hair falls in waves, like a flock of goats frisking down the slopes of Gilead.
 6Your teeth are as white as newly washed sheep.
 They are perfectly matched; not one is missing.
 7Your cheeks behind your veil are like pomegranate halves--lovely and delicious.
 8There may be sixty wives, all queens, and eighty concubines and unnumbered virgins available to me.
 9But I would still choose my dove, my perfect one, the only beloved daughter of her mother!
 The young women are delighted when they see her; even queens and concubines sing her praises!
 10`Who is this, they ask, `arising like the dawn, as fair as the moon, as bright as the sun, as majestic as an army with banners?

 11"I went down into the grove of nut trees and out to the valley to see the new growth brought on by spring.
 I wanted to see whether the grapevines were budding yet, or whether the pomegranates were blossoming.
-12Before I realized it, I found myself in my princely bed with my beloved one.[
+12Before I realized it, I found myself in my princely bed with my beloved one.[a]"

 Young Women of Jerusalem: